 Looking at it this way, what Drummond and Cauty were doing was going right to the edges of our shared ideaspace to find things no one else had thought of before and acting on them, not with any hopes of success or fears of failure, but because they felt compelled to entertain these ideas and take them forward to their logical conclusion.
 That’s why they didn’t have a fully formed answer as to why they burned the money except for that they had the idea and they followed it through.

 To understand the symbolism and imagery around the band, you have to look back to a dream Carl Jung recounted in his 1927 book ‘Memories, Dreams, Reflections‘.
 Talking about the city he’d never actually visited as ‘the pool of life’, Jung described a dirty, sooty place that was dark and raining, however amidst the abominable weather he found an island with a magnolia atop which “stood in the sunlight and were at the same time the source of light.”
-The dream profoundly affected Jung and influenced him to embark on a study of synchronicity, or meaningful coincidences.
+The dream profoundly affected Jung and assisted him in the first steps towards discovering his own personal myth.